antoniosergiojr/nlw4_rocketpay/README.md

     - Phoenix Framework (is a web framework for the Elixir programming language that gives you peace of mind from development to production)
     - Credo (is a static code analysis tool for the Elixir language with a focus on teaching and code consistency)
     - Pbkdf2 (or Bcrypt to password hashing)
+    - ExCoveralls (An Elixir library that reports test coverage statistics, with the option to post to coveralls.io service)
     - PostgreSQL
 ---